euniswinner/Environmental-Geospatial-Modeling-LA-2016-2026-/README.md

 This project follows a systematic analytical pipline to enure robust results.
-The following priorities have been established:
+The following priorities have been established
 1. Priority 1:Urban Heat Isalnd(UHI) Analysis
    - Focus: Mapping surface temperature anomalies in the Greater Los Angeles area using Landsat 8/9 imagery.
    - Goal:Quantify the heat intensity and identify spatial clusters of extreme heat.